LIVING TRAD

 Local independent artists and musicians provide inspiration beyond measure.
 Their stories, sounds, and visuals have the power to uplift, move, and induce reflection.
 By supporting them, we inspire others to unleash their creativity and pursue their passions fearlessly.
 We create an environment where young artists and musicians feel encouraged to share their voices, knowing that their community values their unique talents.

 Over the past decade, the music industry has witnessed a remarkable surge in the rise of independent artists.
-Armed with passion, creativity, and digital platforms, these artists have managed to break free from the constraints traditionally imposed by major record labels.
-The advent of social media, streaming services, and DIY production tools has empowered these independent musicians to reach a global audience without relying on the traditional gatekeepers.
-This newfound autonomy has given rise to a diverse range of musical styles and voices, fostering a rich and vibrant landscape in the industry.
-Independent artists are not only proving that they can produce high-quality music, but they are also redefining what it means to be a successful artist in today's ever-changing music landscape.
+Armed with passion, creativity, and digital platforms, they’ve managed to break free from the constraints traditionally imposed by major record labels.
+The advent of social media, streaming services, and DIY production tools has empowered independent musicians to reach a global audience without relying on the traditional gatekeepers.
+This newfound autonomy has fueled a diverse range of musical styles and voices, fostering a rich and vibrant landscape.
 With their genuine connection to fans, innovative approaches to promotion, and artistic autonomy, independent artists are shaping the future of the music industry.

 What is “Old-Time Music?”